mai-tran-03/cs257/webapp/readme.txt

 STATUS: On the homepage, you can select checkboxes of flag attributes and/or chose a continent, returning back the countries which contain all of those attributes in list and map form.
-You can use the select bar at the top to chose a single country to view.
-You can also chose a single country by clicking on its location on the map.
+You can use the select bar at the top to choose a single country to view.
+You can also choose a single country by clicking on its location on the map.
 In the single country view, you can see the flag, a table detailing the flag attributes and country statistics, and the location of the country on a map.